 Baseball-Reference.com has him at "only" 61 on their HOF Monitor and 26 on their HOF Standards.
 And none of his 10 Most similar Batters are in.
 So it doesn't look like he’ll get in.
 Still, at the time he retired, only Hank Aaron, Willie Mays, Frank Robinson, Killebrew, Jimmie Foxx and Ernie Banks were righthanded hitters with more career homers.
 He is honored with a statue outside Nationals Park, and is listed on the Washington Hall of Stars display at the park.

 But they all have to take a back seat to Junior, who, like his father Ken, was born in Donora, Pennsylvania (also the home town of Stan Musial), but grew up in Cincy while his father played there.
-He just retired this season, and barring steroid revelations (I seriously doubt he used them) or any other kind of ethical calamity (such as befell another Moeller grad, Pete Rose), will be elected to the Hall of Fame on his first try in 2016.
+He just retired this season, and barring steroid revelations (I seriously doubt he used them) or any other kind of ethical calamity, will be elected to the Hall of Fame on his 1st try in 2016.